Joseph-Heetel/BlazorChat/Documentation/customforms.md

 * AdminApi can access and filter responses recorded

 ## JSON Schema
 [JSON Schema](https://json-schema.org/) was chosen as the format for defining both the layout and the validation of forms.
-This is by no means a new idea, similar implementations exist for angular and other UI frameworks.
+This is not a new idea, similar implementations exist for angular and other UI frameworks.

 <details>
 <summary>Here is an example of how it can be configured</summary>